Effective Date: 1st May 2018

 4.2 We collect personal data from recent university graduates to advertise their availability on our Hiring Hub.
-This data is collected via our Application Form, and via our More Info Form and includes name, email address, physical address, phone number and details of previous work experience and education and employment details.
+This data is collected via our Application Form, and includes name, email address, physical address, phone number and details of previous work experience and education and employment details.
 We will only publish your data on our Hiring Hub with your explicit consent which is gathered when you agree to our Terms and Conditions.

 4.3 We process personal information to enable us to provide advice and professional services as an employment agency, to maintain our own accounts and records and to support and manage our employees.

 4.4 We may receive and store certain information automatically when you interact with us.
 Examples include the internet protocol (IP) address used to connect your computer to the internet, connection information such as browser type and version, information about your mobile or other device including device-type and device identifier, operating system and platform, a unique reference number linked to the data you enter on our system, login details, clickstream data, details of your activity on our website with date / time stamps including the pages you visited and searches you made.

 4.5 We may obtain information about you from third parties, such as Linkedin, Facebook, Twitter and Instagram when you are looking for and/or you show an interest in working with DigitalGrads.
 As a recruitment company we have a legitimate business interest to help you find work and to do this we need to process your personal data.

 4.6 We will not request or hold any type of sensitive personal data or special category data about you.

 5. Who the information is processed about:

 - Graduates and job seekers